Meshiest/FillMyCauldron/README.md

 This server mod adds new behaviors to dispensers for buckets to provide the following functionality:
 - Dispense an empty bucket into a full cauldron and pick up the fluid from inside
 - Dispense a full bucket into an empty cauldron and place the fluid inside
+- The same above behaviors for water bottles (non-bucket, only water) and buckets of powder snow (non-fluid)

 Any fluid that can be put in both a cauldron and a bucket should work!